2-6-2 Steam Locomotives in Great Britain

 Class Owain Glyndwr (Locobase 20965)

 Data from "Tank Locomotives, Vale of Rheidol Ry," The Locomotive Magazine, Volume XXIX (15 October 1923), p.
-306. See also "OUR LOCOMOTIVES" on the Vale of Rheidol Railway website at [link], last accessed 2 December 2021.
+306. See also "OUR LOCOMOTIVES" on the Vale of Rheidol Railway website at [], last accessed 2 December 2021.

-In 1902, the Vale of Rheidol took delivery of the first two tank locomotives to operate on this Welsh narrow-gauge line.
+In 1902, the Vale of Rheidol took delivery of the first two tank locomotives to operate on this Welsh narrow-gauge line (Locobase 10236).
 More than twenty years later and after the little line was grouped with several others under the Great Western herald, the GWR's Swindon works tweaked the original design and delivered road numbers 7 and 8.
 The 7's name is the Welsh name for Owen Glendower. #8 was named Llywelyn.

 The GWR began closing marginal lines with the result that all goods traffic was diverted by 1930 and tourist traffic in the summer became its main service.
 Even that stopped in 1939 through 1945.
 Remarkably, tourist service not only resumed in 1946, but also remained in service and under steam by British Rail using the GWR tanks until 1989.